 Add the Traveler's VPN widget from the iOS widget gallery to see connection status and active server at a glance from your home screen or lock screen.

 For most travelers we recommend a personal-plan provider that uses Shadowsocks (works well behind aggressive firewalls like China's) or WireGuard (fastest on stable networks).
 Examples: JustMySocks for Shadowsocks, Mullvad or ProtonVPN for WireGuard, or your own VPS running 3X-UI / wg-easy.
+If you'd rather not deal with any of this, use a managed server instead.

 Because you've selected a travel profile that intentionally splits traffic.
 Local-region services go direct so they work properly (e.g. mobile Suica won't activate on a US IP).
 If you want everything through the tunnel, switch the profile to VPN Only.